Welcome to Benchmark Latin America – the definitive guide to the region’s leading litigation law firms and lawyers.

 Should we list confidential cases/clients?
 How do we ensure these remain confidential?

-Feel free to list confidential clients/cases only if you feel we should be aware of these, and we will certainly be respectful of confidential agreements – please note clearly on your questionnaire that this is the case so that we do not report on it.
+You can provide confidential clients/cases if you feel we should be aware of these, and we will certainly be respectful of confidential agreements – please mark confidential information clearly, ideally in RED.